cgfoxtrot/BlockTrace/README.md

 # Block Trace: A Technical Exploration

 **Block Trace** provides a technical deep dive into the intricacies of coin mixing, crypto asset encryption, and the methodologies employed by national security experts to trace transactions, with a specific emphasis on coin mixing.
 The document discusses the technical aspects of money laundering, terrorist financing, and the intricate methods used by national security experts, researchers, and forensic analysts.
+It is worth noting that certain details have been redacted to protect sources, methods, and intellectual property.

 ## Introduction